No Contact Order Information

 How to Apply for an Order of Protection:

 You must fill out a Sworn Petition for Temporary Order of Protection and Request for Hearing (form attached).
 It includes a nine (9) page packet that must be filled out completely as well as a two (2) page Law Enforcement Service Information (must be filled out completely in order for the Police Department to enter the Order into their database, and the Sheriff’s Civil Department to attempt service).
-Once your packet is complete, you will need to appear in court any day, Monday-Friday, at 10:00 a.m. and testify before the Judge to the information you have included.
+Once your packet is complete file the packet with the court for review by the Judge.

 The Petitioner’s personal appearance is required at the hearing in order for the matter to proceed.
 The Respondent does not need to be present, but must have been served.
 At the time of the hearing, the Judge will determine if a Permanent Order will be issued, and if so, for how long it will remain in effect (most commonly a year).